briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         transaction scan, except for the following:

-            1. _(1)_ The name and date of birth of the person listed on the driver’s or commercial driver’s license or identification card presented by the card holder;
+            1. _(1)_ The name and date of birth of the person listed on the driver's or commercial driver's license or identification card presented by the card holder;

-            2. _(2)_ The expiration date and identification number of the driver’s or commercial driver’s license or identification card presented by the card holder.
+            2. _(2)_ The expiration date and identification number of the driver's or commercial driver's license or identification card presented by the card holder.

         2. _(B)_ No seller or agent or employee of a seller shall use the